microcks/microcks.io/content/blog/install-microcks-on-aws.md

 draft: false
 ---

 Whilst we recommend installing Microcks on Kubernetes for easy management and enhanced capabilities, it can also be deployed onto a regular Virtual Machine.
 This post details how you can setup Microcks onto an AWS EC2 instance if you’re familiar with this environment and want a quick test drive.
 It takes something like 6–7 minutes to complete from end-to-end.
-It’s an illustration of [official setup documentation](https://microcks.io/documentation/installing/docker-compose/#server-installation).
+It’s an illustration of [setup documentation using Docker Compose](https://microcks.io/documentation/guides/installation/docker-compose/).

 {{< image src="images/blog/microcks-on-aws.png" alt="image" zoomable="true" >}}